Starting.... or "preparing to start"?

 Henry David Thoreau's observation was spot on; it identified a programme I’d been using for years and which got in my way, a lot!
 My Delaying Programme would begin whenever I was about to make a new start, embark on a new project or, figuratively speaking, climb a new mountain.

 And like many habits I didn’t notice my Delaying Programme operating.
 It was simply the norm for me.
-I as so used to this habit I didn’t notice it - proving the truth of another ‘beware’ phrase: ‘Beware of what you get used to’ ).
+I was the goldfish in the bowl who din't know he was in water.
+Iwas so used to this habit I didn’t notice it - proving the truth of another ‘beware’ phrase: ‘Beware of what you get used to’ ).

 My Delaying Programme would kick in each time I faced something that would really stretch me.
 As the project’s Start Day approached I’d find all sorts of reasons to put off the beginning.